Lovebites (band): Formation and first album (2016–2017)

 Lovebites was formed in Tokyo in 2016 by bassist Miho and drummer Haruna.
 The two met while members of Destrose, another all-female metal band that disbanded in 2015.
-After recruiting guitarist Midori and support guitarist and keyboardist Miyako (then known as Mi-Ya), the four chose vocalist Asami based on a demo she made.
+After recruiting guitarist Midori and support guitarist and keyboardist Miyako (then known as Mi-ya), the four chose vocalist Asami based on a demo she made.
 Midori was in the band Gekijo Metalicche, Miyako was a member of A Drop of Joker and 21g, while Asami was a backup singer for Vamps and Uverworld.
 During one rehearsal, the musicians performed "Love Bites (So Do I)" by Halestorm.
 Feeling that the song fit well with Asami's voice, it left an impression on all of the members and they chose Lovebites as the name for their new band.
 They had their first concert on November 18, 2016, at Tsutaya O-West as part of the Girls Band Next Generation event.
 For the show, they were supported by third guitarist Sena.
+They had previously performed a secret gig at Shibuya O-Crest on August 4, 2016, under the pseudonym "POWERSLAVES".

 Lovebites released their debut EP, The Lovebites EP, in May 2017 via Victor Entertainment.
 Miho explained that it was more of a demo to get the band signed, but the label liked it so much they had it properly mastered and released.
 It was mixed by Mikko Karmila and mastered by Mika Jussila, who have worked with acts like Nightwish, Children of Bodom, and Stratovarius, at Finnvox Studios in Helsinki, Finland.
 The EP was released in the United Kingdom on August 25 by JPU Records and in North America by Sliptrick Records on August 31.

 Support member Miyako became a full member of the band in August 2017.
 Their first full-length album Awakening from Abyss was released in Japan and North America on October 25, and in the UK two days later.
 It was again mixed and mastered by Karmila and Jussila and includes re-recordings of the four tracks from their debut EP.
 The album was supported by the sold out three-date Awakening from Abyss Tour 2017 from November 17 to December 7.
 In between, the group played their first gigs outside Japan: two nights at Hyper Japan Christmas and one show at Camden Underworld, both in London at the end of November 2017.